Jash-per/fat_sat_edx_prototype/README.md

 # fat_sat_edx_prototype
-Prototype for the FAT/SAT application
+Boilerplate for the FAT/SAT application

 Use the following powershell script to setup your repository after cloning: ``/.conf-repository.Ps1``